-Like many aspiring authors, I’ve been writing since I was a kid.
+Like just about everyone else who writes one of these “about” pages, I’ve been writing since I was a kid.

-When I was ten, I started publishing articles in the weekend youth section of our local (medium-city) paper.
-I had a lock on the lead article for a while.
-The content was….banal, I think.
-I remember one article in particular about the merits of Gardenburgers.
+When I was ten, I started publishing articles in the youth section of our local (medium-city) paper.
+The content was pretty banal.
+I remember one article about the merits of Gardenburgers.
 Seriously.
 But I loved seeing my name on the byline.

 I went on to become Editor-in-Chief my middle school, high school, and college campus newspapers.
-I loved everything about it: the fast pace, the thrill of putting my words in front of thousands of eyes.
+I loved everything about it: the fast pace, the thrill of putting my words out there.
 I even loved the deadlines.
 I’m sure I would have majored in journalism if my small liberal-arts college had offered it.

 For years after college, I still wrote daily.
 I launched various blogs.
 I wrote about whatever was going on in my life at the time.
 I wrote about constantly moving for career opportunities, uprooting every couple of years.
-I wrote about making friends in new cities and change and feeling totally unmoored – challenges that I continue to face.
+I wrote about making friends in new cities and change and feeling rootless unmoored.

 On the lighter side, I also wrote about running marathons and developing a fondness for craft beers.
-Though I don’t write about those things regularly these days, I do still run (sometimes – but not nearly as far or as fast as I used to) and I still love beer.
+Though I don’t write about those things regularly these days, I do still run (not nearly as far or as fast as I used to) and I still love beer.

-When I had my first baby, I stopped blogging.
-Not intentionally, really; it just sort of happened.
-Of course, life was consumed by the minutiae of new parenthood, but as time went on I realized that I liked more privacy.
-I did not want to write about every jaunt around town.
+When I had my first child, I stopped blogging.
+Not intentionally, really; it just happened.
+Life was consumed by the minutiae of new parenthood.
+But as time went on I realized that I also liked having more privacy.
+I did not need to write about every jaunt around town.
 It felt invasive.
 And that daily-journal style of blogging had fallen out of favor anyway.

 There I got invaluable feedback from seasoned peers.
 Slowly, I started to feel more at home in the role of fiction writer.
 It’s been six years and I still feel like an imposter sometimes.
 But then somehow I write something that I think is pretty decent and it gives me the confidence to keep going.